-Our study includes people who cycle to work in their daily work routine, others commute by public transport or work in a home office environment.
-Thus, each study participant has his or her own personal set of daily repetitive activities.
-Due to the nature of our dataset as one recorded in a real-world and long-term scenario, the number of labeled samples is rather small and given labels very participant dependant.
-This mix of factors creates a bias in the dataset and we concluded that a cross-participant train-/test-strategy is not appropriate for our study design and would not give meaningful insights, since every study participant has their own set of unique activities which are too different in nature and hardly generalizable.
-Therefore, for certain studies the commonly known and accepted Leave-One-Subject-Out Cross-Validation is not suitable.
+Our study includes people who cycle to work in their daily work routine and others who commute by public transport or work in a home office environment.
+Thus, each study participant has his or her set of daily repetitive activities.
+Due to the nature of our dataset as one recorded in a real-world and long-term scenario, the number of labeled samples is rather small, and given labels vary participant-dependent.
+This mix of factors creates a bias in the dataset and we concluded that a cross-participant train-/test-strategy is not appropriate for our study design and would not give meaningful insights, since every study participant has their own set of unique activities which are too different and hardly generalizable.
+Therefore, for certain studies, the commonly known and accepted Leave-One-Subject-Out Cross-Validation is not suitable.